-- Create an inclusive environment which promotes a culture of mutual respect, consideration and care for others which will be upheld by all. - Consider all opportunities for addressing bullying in all forms through the curriculum and a range of approaches; assemblies, displays, peer support and the school's pupil voice - Provide support for victims of bullying - Offering high level of adult supervision both inside and outside of the school building. - Use a variety of techniques to resolve the issues between those who bully and those who have been bullied. - Raise mental health and wellbeing awareness. - Training provided for Anti-bullying and Wellbeing Ambassadors. - All incidents reported to Wellbeing team / Wellbeing Ambassadors or Safeguarding team. - Microsoft teams group for Anti-Bullying ambassadors to report incidents and share advice and ideas. - Using the school's social media platforms, such as Instagram and Twitter, to post useful and relevant information. - 1.
+- Create an inclusive environment which promotes a culture of mutual respect, consideration and care for others which will be upheld by all. - Consider all opportunities for addressing bullying in all forms through the curriculum and a range of approaches; assemblies, displays, peer support and the school's pupil voice - Provide support for pupils who experience bullying - Offering high level of adult supervision both inside and outside of the school building. - Use a variety of techniques to resolve the issues between those who bully and those who have been bullied. - Raise mental health and wellbeing awareness. - Training provided for Anti-bullying and Wellbeing Ambassadors. - All incidents reported to Wellbeing team / Wellbeing Ambassadors or Safeguarding team and Heads of Year or Assistant Heads of Year. - Microsoft Teams group for Anti-Bullying ambassadors to report incidents and share advice and ideas. - Using the school's social media platforms, such as Instagram and Twitter, to post useful and relevant information. - 1.
 Keep detailed records of reported incidents of serious and repetitive bullying. - 2.
 Add to individual pupil records details of bullying and include the action taken. - 3.
 Develop home/school links to support those families which are affected by bullying at school. - 4.
-Log and highlight all bullying incidents via the incident reporting system. - 5.
-Sanctions and support for bullies which, depending upon each case, could result in one or more of the following: - Withdrawal of privileges. - School detention. - Parents to be contacted by phone &/or letter. - Inclusion. - Suspension. - Permanent exclusion. - Liaison with outside agencies.
+Log and highlight all bullying incidents via the incident reporting system (Satchel one and/or MyConcern). - 5.
+Sanctions and support for bullies which, depending upon each case, could result in one or more of the following: - Withdrawal of privileges. - School detention. - Parents to be contacted by phone &/or letter. - Inclusion. - Suspension. - Permanent exclusion. - Liaison with outside agencies. - Counselling. - Sessions with the 'Well-Being team' and/or Anti-Bullying Team (ambassadors and staff lead) in school. - Restorative Justice meetings

-- Counselling.

-- Sessions with the 'Well-Being team' and/or Anti-bullying Team (ambassadors and staff lead) in school.

-- Restorative Justice meetings